isaacnmm/pestpolicy-hugo2XX/content/posts/can-you-paint-fiberglass-without-primer/index.md

 layout: post
 ---

-When starting on a [fiberglass painting project](https://pestpolicy.com/how-to-paint-a-fiberglass-boat/), the question of whether [primer](https://pestpolicy.com/can-you-paint-over-caulk-without-primer/) is necessary often comes to mind.
+When starting on a [fiberglass painting project](https://pestpolicy.com/how-to-paint-a-fiberglass-boat/),the question of whether [primer](https://pestpolicy.com/can-you-paint-over-caulk-without-primer/)is necessary often comes to mind.
 In this comprehensive article, we will delve into the concept of using primers for fiberglass painting and explore the unique characteristics of yacht paints.

 **Answer: ** *Polyurethane and Epifanes Mono-urethan* e * Yacht Paint can indeed be applied directly on well-degreased and sanded fiberglass surfaces without the need for a primer.
 Nevertheless, it is important to note that if the fiberglass displays small cracks, or irregularities, or has undergone filler application, it is highly recommended to first apply a primer coat before proceeding with the top coating.